EamonTracey/maria/README.md

 The `--world` and `--stage` options allow you to select the SMB level on which to run the model.

 The `--runs` and `--seed` options further configure how to run the given model.
-The `--runs` option specifies on how many Mario lives to run the model predictiomn scheme.
+The `--runs` option specifies on how many Mario lives to run the model prediction scheme.
 The `--seed` options specifies a randomness seed.
 This is particularly useful if you want to keep track of and save specific run results.
-By default, the model will perform infinitely many runs with random seeds.
+By default, the model will perform infinitely many runs with a random seed.

 For example, test a pretrained 3-2-super model on level 3-1 with a set seed.
 ```bash